elyosemite/Nitrogen/README.md

 # RubyCookBook
-Those codes is from CookBook Ruby book
+Those codes are from CookBook Ruby book